Webhooks Overview

 - Respond quickly — Return

 200immediately, then process the event asynchronously.
-Long-running processing should happen in a background job. - Store raw payloads — Log the raw JSON payload for debugging, even after processing.
+Long-running processing should happen in a background job.
+Your endpoint has 5 seconds before the delivery times out. - Store raw payloads — Log the raw JSON payload for debugging, even after processing.

 - Handle unknown events gracefully — New event types may be added over time.
 Return